Shopify

 There are two parts to setting up Shopify tracking:

-2. Edit the Shopify code to tie website browsing data with the imported order data.
+- Add Woopra code to the Shopify Pixels to tie website browsing data with the imported order data.
 Since the order data is imported directly from Shopify's API, this creates a separate Woopra profile from a user's website tracked data profile(i.e a profile that includes events that include pageviews, button clicks, scroll depth, etc.) unless this "website profile" is identified.
 We can assure these two profiles will merge correctly by editing the code on your shop page to identify users when they check out.
-This way you'll have a complete journey for your user, from site behavior to completed order.
+This way, you'll have a complete journey for your user, from site behavior to completed order.

 1 - Data Loader Connection